cased/try-shell/README.md

 Visit the URL output by that command to try out Cased Shell.

-> :construction: :warning: Use this approach for now. :construction: :warning:
+## Developing

-If you'd prefer to view the demo source before running it:
+If you'd prefer view the demo source before running it or if you'd like to contribute:

 ```shell
 git clone https://github.com/cased/try-shell